Barkada exists for the betterment of the California State Polytechnic

 shall be in charge of the production of Barkada’s periodic

-newsletter “Anong Balita” a minimum of once per quarter.
+newsletter “Anong Balita” a minimum of once per semester.

 9. EXTERNAL REPRESENTATIVE – Responsible for the open

 communication with surrounding universities and other

 organizations.
 They act on behalf of the club in all matters

 outside of the community of the California State Polytechnic

 University, Pomona, and answers directly to the President and

 reports on activities to the Executive Board and the membership.

 The External Representative also acts as the primary liaison